mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space 3.md

 Sufren has a temperate and hospitable climate, with average temperatures averaging 12 degrees Celsius and a sea-level air pressure of 1.59 standard atmospheres.
 The atmosphere consists primarily of nitrogen, oxygen and water vapour with trace amounts of carbon-dioxide and other gaseous molecules.
 The atmosphere is breathable without assistance, although some visitors may experience some difficulties breathing at lower altitudes until they become acclimatised.

 A native lifeform known locally as Marsdust has a significant impact on the planet's atmosphere.
 A simple airborne spore, Marsdust is a photosynthetic, oxygen producing organism, which thrives on the red spectrum of visible light and reflects orange light.
 It pervades the stratosphere and mesosphere of Sufren's atmosphere and not only boosts oxygen pressure by almost 0.25% but changes the quality of light that penetrates to the surface.
 By removing much of the red wavelength and reflecting a significant percentage of orange, Marsdust functions as a colour filter.
-The resulting surface light of Sufren is more white-amber, producing the appearance of a perpetually bright dusk to eyes accustomed to Terran equivalents.
+The resulting surface light of Sufren is more white-amber, producing the appearance of a perpetually bright dusk to eyes accustomed to [[Terra|Terran]] equivalents.
 The sky of the planet changes colours dramatically as morning and evening approaches, fading from bright greenish-blue to deep blues, greens and purples.

 ### GEOGRAPHY AND TOPOGRAPHY